PisterLab/micromissiles-unity/docs/Simulation_Logging.md

 The script then outputs a summary of the events, including the total number of interceptor hits and misses.
 ```
-Total number of events: 23.
+Total number of events: 31.
 Event counts:
   NEW_INTERCEPTOR: 9
   NEW_THREAT: 7
+  THREAT_MISS: 7
   INTERCEPTOR_HIT: 7
+  INTERCEPTOR_MISS: 1
-Total duration of events: 13.00 seconds (from 0.00 to 13.00).
+Total duration of events: 19.84 seconds (from 0.00 to 19.84).
-Number of hits recorded: 7.
+Number of interceptor hits recorded: 7.
-  First hit at 12.93, last hit at 13.00.
+  First hit at 11.37, last hit at 19.84.
-Number of misses recorded: 0.
+Number of interceptor misses recorded: 1.
+  First miss at 11.41, last miss at 11.41.
 ```

 Finally, the script plots the agent trajectories and marks events, such as interceptor hits and misses, in a 3D plot.